haath/Goirate/README.md

     - [ ] RSS Feeds (?)
 - [ ] Support for a proxy or VPN to avoid getting flogged
 - [ ] Docker image with OpenVPN and maybe a torrent client too
+- [ ] Interactive CLI for search results, so that the user can navigate with the keyboard and select which to send to qBittorrent for download
 - [ ] Major refactor so that all requests within the application are async
 - [ ] Leverage the scalability from the previous point to extend the search capabilities to additional websites and sources